C0D3X-25/Mams/installer/README.md

 ```

 This will automatically:
-1. Build the ClickOnce application
+1. Build the application (self-contained, win-x64)
-2. Create the installer files
-3. Create a portable ZIP file
+2. Create ZIP archives
-4. Publish a GitHub release with all files
+3. Publish a GitHub release with the files

 ### Option 2: Manual Workflow Dispatch